Day 69 — Mar 10 — Lomboc, Indonesia

 I take the guide aside and ask him how much “Donation” would be required to climb the tower but he holds firm and tells me it’s closed.
 Bollocks!
 There is no more discussion and it’s off the table so we reluctantly walk back to our taksi after donning out shoes and shedding our wonderful borrowed robes!

 Danny then takes us to a “Weaving Factory” where women spend months weaving fabrics on looms and their results are fabulous.
-We end up purchasing some gifts for helpful friends back home that are pitching in to help us do this trip!
+We end up purchasing some gifts for helpful friends back home that are pitching in with home chores to help us do this trip!

 We are tired and sunburned from yesterday and ask Danny to take us back to our ship.
 Danny insists on taking us to more places and we have to be firm and insist he take us back to our ship.
 We clearly win the discussion as we are the paying customers and he takes us back.